 Looking for something else?
 Check other Hobart accommodation, availability and prices here.

 Hobart has direct flights from the cities of Melbourne, Sydney and Brisbane so check with your favourite airline for availability.
-It is less than an hours’ flight from Melbourne, and well worth the adventure.
+At less than an hours’ flight from Melbourne, Hobart is well worth the adventure.

 Tasmania itself is a unique travel experience and the city of Hobart is very different to anywhere else in Australia.
 Exploring Hobart uncovered some of the best things to do in Tasmania.